augustuswm/envfmt/README.md

 `/path1/path2/path3/param`

-Two formats are currently support: .env and php-fpm.conf
+Two output formats are currently support: `.env` and `php-fpm.conf`

 `envfmt /path/to/ dot-env > .env`

 `envfmt /path/to/ php-fpm > env.conf`

 The region to use can be specified with the `region` flag.